isuvrac/CyberSickness-Cornmaze/README.md

 The next version(s) of the maze hope to include:

 -Player Controlled Movement
--User Interface to decide number of run throughs of the maze (DONE) -Sickness measurements
--Data collection and data writing to project files -SteamVR integration (DONE) and More!
+-Sickness measurements
+-Emotibit integration

+and More!

 # Contact Us

-If there is any questions or concerns please feel free to reach out to: nsepich@iastate.edu
+If there is any questions or concerns please feel free to reach out to: gilbert@iastate.edu

 # Disclaimer